 South Africa's former President Jacob Zuma has been charged with corruption linked to a 1990s arms deal.

-After the 75-year-old's 15-minute appearance at the High Court in Durban, the case was adjourned until 8 June.
+After the 75-year-old's 15-minute appearance at the High Court in Durban on Friday morning, the case was adjourned until 8 June.

 He faces 16 counts of corruption, racketeering, fraud and money laundering, which dogged his presidency and were reinstated in 2016.